-Eat a balanced diet: Many kidney problems result from high blood pressure and diabetes, so maintaining a healthy diet can stave off many of the common causes of kidney disease.
-The DASH diet is recommended for maintaining a healthy blood pressure.
+- Eat a balanced diet: Many kidney problems result from high blood pressure and diabetes.
+As a result, maintaining a healthy diet can prevent several common causes of kidney disease.
+The National Heart, Lung, and Blood Institute (NHLBI) recommend the

-Get enough exercise: Exercising for 30 minutes a day can reduce the risk of high blood pressure and obesity, which put pressure on kidney health.
+- Get enough exercise: Exercising for 30 minutes every day can reduce the risk of high blood pressure and obesity, both of which put pressure on kidney health.

-Drink plenty of water: Fluid intake is important, and especially water.
+- Drink plenty of water: Fluid intake is important, especially water.
 Around 6 to 8 cups per day can help improve and maintain kidney health.

 - Supplements: Be careful when taking supplements, as not all dietary supplements and vitamins are beneficial.
-Some can harm the kidneys if taken to excess.
+Some can harm the kidneys if a person takes too many.

-Salt: Limit your sodium intake to a maximum of 2,300 milligrams (mg) of sodium each day.
+- Salt: Limit sodium intake to a maximum of 2,300 milligrams (mg) of sodium each day.

-Alcohol: Consuming more than one drink per day can harm the kidneys and hamper their functioning.
+- Alcohol: Consuming more than one drink per day can harm the kidneys and impair renal function.

-Smoking: Tobacco smoke restricts blood vessels.
-Without an adequate blood supply, the kidneys will not be able to complete their normal work.
+- Smoking: Tobacco smoke restricts blood vessels.
+Without adequate blood supply, the kidneys will not be able to complete their normal work.

-Over-the-counter (OTC) medications: A drug is not harmless simply because a person does not need a prescription, this does not mean it is harmless.
-Overusing drugs such as ibuprofen and naproxen can damage the kidneys.
+- Over-the-counter (OTC) medications: A drug is not harmless simply because a person does not need a prescription to get it.
+Overusing OTC drugs, such as ibuprofen and naproxen, can damage the kidneys.

-Sleep and stress control: The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) recommend getting 7 to 8 hours of sleep each night and seeking out activities to reduce stress, in order to boost overall health.
+- Sleep and stress control: The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) recommend getting 7 to 8 hours of sleep each night and seeking out activities to reduce stress.